Table of Contents

 5. Statement Chandelier Integration

-- By accommodating a larger fixture within a recessed panel, the design preserves ceiling height and amplifies the chandelier’s grandeur.
+- By putting in a large-scale fixture within a recessed panel, we preserve ceiling height and at the same time, bring out the chandelier’s grandeur.

-- The chandelier provides general and decorative light, while the surrounding ceiling can incorporate cove or downlights for a complete lighting scheme.
+- The chandelier is for general and decorative lighting, which in turn allows the surrounding ceiling to have cove or downlights for a full lighting scheme.

-- The form of the ceiling fixture (e.g., round coffer for a drum chandelier, square for a modern geometric piece) is chosen to echo the light fixture’s design.
+- The form of the ceiling fixture (for instance, a round coffer for a drum chandelier, square for a modern geometric piece) is chosen to reflect the light fixture’s design.

-How to Choose the Right False Ceiling Design for Hall?
+How to Choose the Right False Ceiling Design for a Hall?

 Consider Your Spatial Dynamics